 - What courses do you need to take for your major(s) and minor(s)?

 - How many hours do your major(s) and minor(s) require?

 Once you understand your requirements, you can make sure that your entire course schedule revolves around them.
-For instance, I had taken way too many freshman and sophomore level courses, and I almost didn't have enough hours to take all of my upper-division hours.
-I ended up taking 15 upper-division hours my last semester at UCA which happened to be just enough credits to fulfill my upper-division credit requirement.
+For instance, I had taken way too many freshman and sophomore level courses.
+I almost didn't have enough hours to take all of my upper-division hours.
+I ended up taking 15 upper-division hours my last semester at UCA, which happened to be just enough credits to fulfill my upper-division credit requirement.

 2. I Took My Courses Seriously